 Gun Struggle: Spike and Vicious fight for each other's weapons in their last battle.

 Hacked by a Pirate: Radical Edward tends to do this.
-Although Ed's more into smiley faces and other sillyness.
-On the villainous side of the coin, the pirates Hewie, Dewie, and Louie hack into people's ships by physically injecting a computer virus to shut down their systems with a series of harpoon guns.
+Although Ed's more into smiley faces and other silliness.
+On the villainous side of the coin, the pirates Hewie, Dewie, and Louie hack into people's ships by physically linking and uploading a computer virus to shut down their systems using a series of harpoon guns.

 Hollywood Healing: Mostly for Spike.
 It's not uncommon for him to be bandaged from head to toe in one episode and without a scratch in the next.
 Somewhat justified in that it is the future and replacement body parts are available, alongside other advanced medical technology, and it isn't clear whether Spike is a normal human.
 Of course, given the episodic nature of the series, there is no confirmation of just how much time passes between any episodes.
 Days, weeks, months...
 That's a lot of time to heal.